 When West Hartford Center was extended east with this sympathetic development in the mid-2000s, Noah Webster’s Blue-backed Speller books served as the inspiration for the name.

-Blending seamlessly with the rest of downtown West Hartford, Blue Back Square mixes retail with residential space, and is somewhere to eat, shop and just stroll for a while.
+Blending seamlessly with the rest of downtown West Hartford, Blue Back Square mixes retail with residential space.
+For me it’s somewhere to eat, shop and just stroll for a while.

 There’s a handful of boutiques joined by a generous helping of bars, cafes and restaurants, for comfort food, hip cocktails, steak, Hawaiian poke or international beers.

-And to end the day in style you can catch a movie at the plush Cinepolis, the first “luxury” theater in the Northeast, featuring water service, gourmet concessions and a full bar.
+And to end the day in style you can catch a movie at the plush Cinépolis, the first “luxury” theater in the Northeast.
+This features waiter service, gourmet concessions and a full bar.

 4. Noah Webster House & West Hartford Historical Society

-Few people have made an impact on education in America like Noah Webster (1758-1843), whose name practically means “dictionary”, and whose Blue-Backed Speller books taught American children to read and spell across five generations.
+Few people have made an impact on education in America like Noah Webster (1758-1843).
+I mean, his name practically means “dictionary”, and his Blue-Backed Speller books taught American children to read and spell across five generations.

-Among the pieces relating to Webster are his desk, two clocks and a ring from the early-19th century with his and his wife Rebecca’s hair encased in crystal, combined with 20 first editions of his books.
+Among the pieces relating to Webster are 20+ first editions, his desk, two clocks and a ring from the early 19th century.
+The latter has Webster and his wife Rebecca’s hair encased in crystal.

 The West Hartford Collection deals with life and times in the city from the 1700s to the 1900s and includes a sensational assortment of textiles.